siddhsingh07/Javascript-/README.md

 # Javascript
-This is a Javascript repo
+This is a Javascript repository